caseit-tech-director/caseit-web-netlify/site/content/hiring/logistics-events-coordinator.md

 ---
 title: Logistics & Events Coordinator
-description: The Logistics & Events Coordinator will report to the Competition Execution Team, including the Vice-Chair of Competition Execution, Co-Directors of Logistics, and Director of Events, to assist in ensuring that the competition runs smoothly and the key logistical framework is accurate and timely.
+description: The Logistics & Events Coordinator will assist the competition execution team in ensuring that the competition runs smoothly and the key logistical framework is accurate and timely.
-lead: The Logistics & Events Coordinator will report to the Competition Execution Team, including the Vice-Chair of Competition Execution, Co-Directors of Logistics, and Director of Events, to assist in ensuring that the competition runs smoothly and the key logistical framework is accurate and timely.
+lead: The Logistics & Events Coordinator will assist the competition execution team in ensuring that the competition runs smoothly and the key logistical framework is accurate and timely.
 position_type: associate
 position_available: 1
 netlify-cms-collection-ignore: false
 ---
 The Logistics & Events Coordinator will report to the Competition Execution Team, including the Vice-Chair of Competition Execution, Co-Directors of Logistics, and Director of Events, to assist in ensuring that the competition runs smoothly and the key logistical framework is accurate and timely.
 This individual is passionate about schedules, detail-oriented, exhibits a calm demeanor in the face of abrupt or unplanned challenges, and is excited to bring the CaseIT 2021 vision to life!

-Commitment required:
+**Commitment required:**

 * Term durations are from October 2020 to March 2021.
 * Must attend the CaseIT 2021 Onboarding on October 24, 2020 from 11 AM - 2 PM.